noah-nuebling/mac-mouse-fix/Markdown/Templates/Acknowledgements.md

 I want to especially thank the people and projects named in this document.
 ```
-comment: This is the intro for the acknowledgements document
+comment: Note: This is the intro for the acknowledgements document
 ```

 <a name="translations"></a>